-of patents.
 We can support you on the ground in key locations in Europe, Asia-Pacific, the Middle East and the US, providing a streamlined experience.
 Gone are the days of managing multiple teams and firms, we'll do that for you.
 In working with us you can trust the job will be done, leaving you with more time to focus on the bigger picture.
-Not only do we have the range and depth of expertise, but with more than www.twobirds.com @twobirdsIP Bird & Bird

-400 specialist IP lawyers across 30 offices, we have numbers in force.
+Not only do we have the range and depth of expertise, but with more than 400 specialist IP lawyers across 30 offices, we have numbers in force.